Knee Trigger Points – The Case of Mysterious Falls

 Now, this was one very dramatic case.
 But over the years I have treated several other elderly people with the same problem.

-But I can’t help thinking that there must be many other people round the world who have the same problem with the same simple solution.
+But I can’t help thinking that there must be many other people around the world who have the same problem with the same simple solution.

 Dear Jonathan: may be, and you´ll probably think that this is a silly question.
 Anyway and althougt I´ve been studying for years the anatomy and physiology of voluntary striated muscle I’m still very confused about trigger points.
 I read somewhere that trigger points might have three explanations: the theory of energy crisis; the motor end synapses; and radiculopathies.
 Why do they never include the role of muscle spindles disfunction?
 It’s quite clear when you apply pressure followed by a stretching manoeuvre the intrafusal fibers will return to normal originating this way an action potential to extrafusal muscle fibers.
 Probably what I’m saying is not more that a big nonsense.
 I´ll be waiting for your opinion.
 Cheers Pedro